Uproar over Biden classified documents report carries echoes of 2016 Clinton email case

 In both the Biden and Clinton cases, the language used to characterize the subjects has been as closely scrutinized — and criticized — as the decision not to prosecute.

-Comey, in a July 2016 announcement at FBI headquarters, pointedly referred to Clinton as "extremely careless" in her handling of classified information on a private email server she used as secretary of state — even as he laid out all the reasons she shouldn't be prosecuted.
+Comey, in a July 2016 announcement at FBI headquarters, pointedly referred to Clinton as "extremely careless" in her handling of classified information on a private email server she used as secretary of state — even as he detailed all the reasons she shouldn't be prosecuted.

 Those comments prompted fierce pushback from Biden himself, who in a White House news conference grew visibly angry as he denied not knowing when his son had died.
 Insisting his memory was fine, he said of Hur's reference to Beau Biden: “How in the hell dare he raise that?”